Latvia in the Eurovision Song Contest 2018

-Latvia participated in the Eurovision Song Contest 2018 with the song "Funny Girl" written and performed by Laura Rizzotto.
+Latvia was represented at the Eurovision Song Contest 2018 with the song "Funny Girl" written and performed by Laura Rizzotto.
 The Latvian broadcaster Latvijas Televīzija (LTV) organized the national final Supernova 2018 in order to select the Latvian entry for the 2018 contest in Lisbon, Portugal.
 21 songs were selected to compete in the national final, which consisted of four shows: three semi-finals and a final.
 In the semi-finals on 3, 10 and 17 February 2018, two entries were selected to advance from each show alongside two wildcards selected by LTV.
 Eight songs ultimately qualified to compete in the final on 24 February 2018 where a public televote and a four-member jury panel selected "Funny Girl" performed by Laura Rizzotto as the winner.

 Latvia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 10 May 2018.
 Performing during the show in position 14, "Funny Girl" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Latvia placed twelfth out of the 18 participating countries in the semi-final with 106 points.